MarioRuiz/slack-smart-bot/README.md

 To show only the specific rules of the Smart Bot defined on the rules file: **_`bot rules`_** or **_`bot rules COMMAND`_**

+Also you can call `suggest command` or `random command` and SmartBot will return the help content for a random command.

 Example:
 >**_Peter>_** `bot help echo`
 >**_Smart-Bot>_** `echo SOMETHING`